 What is the Compulsory Student Services Fee (CSSF)?

 The Compulsory Student Services fee (CSSF) is a levy included in the indicative tuition fee.
 It is displayed as "Student Services Fee" on your invoice.

 Please note, the CSSF is not a student union fee.
 Unitec does not have a student union or student association.
-(Ed.
-Collective is a Charitable Trust and contracted by Unitec to provide a range of services for students which are included in those funded by the CSSF).

 These fees contribute* to the provision the following student services at Unitec:

 Advocacy and legal advice